lleehh/cimdig/README.md

-# cimdig
+# CimDig - A Cim Inspector Application

-A Cim Inspector Application
+A tool for digging deep into the CIM schema and exploring the power grid model.